 “Nyliberalismens fallit og den globale recession”.
 Anmeldelse af Anders Hadberg (nr.1, marts 2013, side 34-37).
 “McNally leverer afgørende bidrag til analysen af krisen og dens rødder i kapitalismen som system ved at genfortolke Marx’ kapitalisme-kritik i en ny tid.
 Bogens styrke ligger i syntesen mellem den generelle kriseteori og den konkrete historiske forklaring af den nuværende recession.”
 P.t. ikke online.

 From financial crisis to world-slump: accumulation, financialisation, and the global slowdown (pdf).
-By David McNally (Vol.17, No.2, 2009, p.35-83; online at Havens Center, University of Wisconsin) “This paper assesses the current world economic crisis in terms of crucial transformations in global capitalism throughout the neoliberal period.
+By David McNally (Vol.17, No.2, 2009, p.35-83; online at Internet Archive).
+“This paper assesses the current world economic crisis in terms of crucial transformations in global capitalism throughout the neoliberal period.
 It argues that intense social and spatial restructuring after the crises of 1973–82 produced a new wave of capitalist expansion (centred on East Asia) that began to exhaust itself in the late-1990s.”

 International Socialist Review

 Recession and resistance.
 Review by John McDonald (Issue 78, July-August 2011).
 “David McNally’s [book] … presents an account of the financial collapse that is brilliantly accessible, even to those terrified by the thought of economic discussions … If you read only one book about the economic crisis, make it David McNally’s Global Slump.”